-Landlord must Inspect every apartment and the building’s common areas for cockroach and rodent infestations, mold and the conditions that lead to these hazards, at least once a year and more often if necessary.
+The landlord must Inspect every apartment and the building’s common areas for cockroach and rodent infestations, mold, and the conditions that lead to these hazards, at least once a year and more often if necessary.
 Landlords must also respond to tenant complaints or requests for an inspection.

 Use integrated pest management (IPM) practices to safely control pests and fix building-related issues that lead to pest problems.

 • Remove pest nests and thoroughly clean pest waste and other debris using a HEPA vacuum.
 Make sure to limit the spread of dust when cleaning.

 • Repair and seal any holes, gaps or cracks in walls, ceilings, floors, molding, base boards, around pipes and conduits, and around and within cabinets.